-- We will be looking for a positive trend over three years for our Literacy 10 and 12 and our Numeracy 10 Provincial Assessments compared to our historical results and a comparison to the district and provincial averages. - At the same time, we will be monitoring our achievement levels for Mathematics classes and English classes as a base value for the Numeracy and Literacy assessments. - We will be surveying our teachers to assess the impact of UDL strategies on building our students' competencies within all subject areas. - We will be looking for positive trends in the Student Learning Survey on questions regarding equity and feelings of discrimination or bias.
-We will be expecting a trend towards feelings of more equitable conditions and away from feelings of discrimination or bias. - We will be looking for positive trends in the Student Learning Survey on questions regarding learning about Indigenous Peoples and histories.
+• We have seen a positive trend over three years for our Literacy 10 and 12 and our Numeracy 10 Provincial Assessments compared to our historical results and a comparison to the district and provincial averages.

+- We continue to monitor achievement levels in Mathematics classes English classes as a base value for Numeracy and Literacy assessments. - We surveyed our teachers to assess the impact of UDL strategies on building our students' competencies in all subject areas. - We found positive trends in the Student Learning Survey on questions regarding equity and feelings of discrimination or bias.
+We are observing a trend towards increased experiences of equity in the school and classrooms and away from reported experiences of discrimination or bias. - We observed positive trends in the Student Learning Survey on questions regarding learning about Indigenous Peoples and histories.
+While our focus is to build our successes over a three-year window, we have assessed and shifted strategies when needed.